guruswarupa/muzio/README.md

 ## Features

 - **Download Songs**: Users can input a song URL, and the application will download the song in MP3 format using `yt-dlp`.
-- **Play Songs**: The application plays songs from a shuffled queue of downloaded songs.
+- **Play Songs**: The application plays songs from a directory of downloaded songs.
 - **Circular Doubly Linked List**: Songs are managed using a circular doubly linked list, ensuring efficient memory usage and quick access to song playback.
 - **Multithreading**: The application downloads songs in a separate thread, allowing the user interface to remain responsive.